genestack/user-tutorials/source/guide/using-genestack-import.rst

 .. _Cell ontology: http://www.obofoundry.org/ontology/cl.html

 We also created our own controlled vocabularies to cover the Sex, Method and Platform fields.
-You can find out more about ontologies in the
+You can find out more about ontologies in the :ref:`public-experiment-label` section.
-`Public Experiments, Automated Data Curation and Managing Metadata`_ section.

 Finally, you can also create your own custom dictionary by importing it into the platform as OWL, OBO or CSV file and attach it to the import template.